UMMA Health × Initiative on Islam and Medicine

 Educational Session

-Community workshops and institutional training
+Community workshops and institutional training.
+Cost includes travel, time, and honorarium.

 Finding the Right Resource